-Nan Name of component Centralized Dispatcher Functionality Rationale Associated Use Cases Optimal set-point calculation and dispatch.
+Name of component Responsible Partner Centralized Dispatcher CERTH, TNO, CWD CERTH, TNO, CWD Functionality y Rationale Associated Use Cases Optimal set-point calculation and dispatch.
 Computation of optimal set-points for the utility scale and behind-the-meter assets and dispatch of the assets, according to the end-user's specifications and comfort levels, the forecasted production/consumption, the day-ahead and intra-day market scheduling and the need for ancillary services.
-UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Functional Requirer nents Priority 43 Support multiple time interation ahead. ervals, from real time to day-ahead and days- High 44 Receive load/ device mon itoring data at any time.
-High 45 Communicate continuous Forecasting Engine and th y with the SO, the market operator the e VPP operator.
-High 46 Communicate seamlessly with the HEMS.
-High 47 Decision-making logic based on profit maximization and cost minimization and maximization of the KPIs.
-High 48 Calculation of DERs set-pc congestion problems. ints, to avoid or limit voltage deviations or High Fun Functionality Rationale Associated Use Cases Flex ForecasterThe CD should have a component that calculate the flexibility that can be provided fr the assets from behind-the meter to utility so and provide information to the SO, the man operator, the aggregators, the market play and the assets owners.
-This flexibility may t be used in the appropriate market service.
-The CD should have a component that can calculate the flexibility that can be provided from the assets from behind-the meter to utility scale and provide information to the SO, the market operator, the aggregators, the market players and the assets owners.
-This flexibility may then be used in the appropriate market service.
-UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Functional Requireme nts Priority 49 Support calculation of Rea l time to day-ahead flexibility.
-High 50 Calculate flexibility estima tion of individual prosumers.
-High 51 Communicate with the CD and the Aggregation and Classification module.
-High 52 Send information to the V rtual Energy Console and the market operator.
-High 53 Provide calculation of flex ibility in an automated way.
-High
+UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Functional Re equirements Priority FR-CD-01 Support mult ahead and da om real time to day- High FR-CD-02 Receive load/ device monitoring c data at any time.
+High FR-CD-03 e continuously with perator and the VPP the GOPACS platform, operator.
+High FR-CD-04 Communicate e seamlessly with the e HEMS.
+High FR-CD-05 Decision-making logic based on profit maximization and cost minimization and maximization of the KPIs as defined in D4.7 High FR-CD-06 Calculation of DERs set-points according to the use case goals and apply these set-points to the dispatchable units.
+High Functionality Ra Rationale Associated Use Cases FlexEngine calculate the provided by the meter to ut information to calculate the flee provided by the a meter to utility information to the e a component that can exibility that can be assets from behind-the scale and provide market operator, the market players and the UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8